Arithmetic level raising for certain quaternionic unitary Shimura variety: Quaternionic unitary Shimura variety

 There is an arithmetic minimal compatification of the scheme $\rmX_{\Pa}(\rmB)$ whose boundary components are the zero-dimensional cusps.
-There is also a good theory of toroidal compatification of $\rmX_{\Pa}(\rmB)$.
-Since we will not use them explicitly, we will not make these theories precise in this article. \end{remark}
+There is also a good theory of toroidal compatification of $\rmX_{\Pa}(\rmB)$ compatible with its semi-stable model $\rmX^{\mathrm{Bl}}_{\Pa}(\rmB)$.
+Since we will not use them explicitly, we will not make these theories precise in this article.

 We are interested in the supersingular locus $\overline{\rmX}^{\mathrm{ss}}_{\Pa}(\rmB)$ of $\overline{\rmX}_{\Pa}(\rmB)$ considered as a reduced closed subscheme.
 The uniformization theorem of Rapoport--Zink translates this problem to the problem of describing the corresponding Rapoport--Zink space.
 More precisely, we have the following isomorphism.